+Before joining EDUCAUSE, she spent over 25 years at Yale University in a variety of IT management and leadership positions at the University and the School of Medicine, which encompassed academic computing, IT support, communications, assessment, strategic planning, and relationship management.
 Grajek, who has a Ph.D. in research psychology from Yale, held a faculty appointment in the Yale University School of Medicine's Department of Epidemiology and Public Health, where she taught data management.
 Her expertise encompasses the design and execution of research in management, the behavioral sciences, and public policy, as well as statistical analysis.
 She also has an established background in IT planning, assessment, and metrics, as well as IT operational leadership.